sveltejs/v2.svelte.dev/content/guide/04-behaviour.md

 ### Lifecycle hooks

-There are two 'hooks' provided by Svelte for adding control logic – `oncreate` and `ondestroy`:
+There are four 'hooks' provided by Svelte for adding control logic:

 ```html
 <!-- { title: 'Lifecycle hooks' } -->